Categories of AISC Certification

 Categories, as defined by the Bridge Requirements & Standard:

-- Simple Bridges - consist of unspliced rolled sections.
+- Certified Bridge Fabricator - Simple (SBR) consists of unspliced rolled sections.

-- Intermediate Bridges - are typical bridges that do not require extraordinary measures.
+- Certified Bridge Fabricator - Intermediate (IBR) are typical bridges that do not require extraordinary measures.
 Typical examples might include: (1) a rolled beam bridge with field or shop splices, either straight or with a radius over 500 ft; (2) a built-up I-shaped plate girder bridge with constant web depth (except for dapped ends), with or without splices, either straight or with a radius over 500 ft; (3) a built-up I-shaped plate girder with variable web depth (e.g., haunched), either straight or with a radius over 1000 ft; (4) a truss with a length of 200 ft or less that is entirely or substantially pre-assembled at the certified

-- Advanced Bridges - are those requiring an additional standard of care in fabrication and erection, particularly with regard to geometric tolerances.
+- Certified Bridge Fabricator - Advanced (ABR) are those requiring an additional standard of care in fabrication and erection, particularly with regard to geometric tolerances.
 Examples include tub or trapezoidal box girders, closed box girders, large or non-preassembled trusses, arches, bascule bridges, cable-supported bridges, moveable bridges, and bridges with particularly tight curve radius

-Erection contractors providing services necessary for erection of structures such as schools, shopping centers, light manufacturing plants, warehouses, low-rise beam and column structures, simple non-continuous bridges, and steel-framed buildings.
+Erection companies providing services necessary for erection of structures such as schools, shopping centers, light manufacturing plants, warehouses, low-rise beam and column structures, simple non-continuous bridges, and steel-framed buildings.

 A Certified Steel Erector must have the following items: